kavia-common/product-inventory-api-p-127996-128092/ProductInventoryAPIMonolithicContainer/README.md

 Then login at /auth/login via OAuth2 Password flow.
 Use returned Bearer token for protected endpoints.

 ## Notes
-- This container uses SQLAlchemy with mysqlclient.
-Ensure MySQL is reachable and credentials valid.
+- This container uses SQLAlchemy.
+In production, configure MySQL env vars; for local development, the app falls back to SQLite (no external DB required).
 - Rate limiting is in-memory per-process; for distributed deployments, use a shared store (e.g., Redis).
 - Webhook trigger signs payloads with HMAC-SHA256 via `X-Signature`.